SkimJazz/CA_T1A1_workbook/readme.md

 <br>

-Interpreters and Compilers convert high-level programming languages into a computer's elemental language, known as machine code; however, there are several essential differences between Interpreters and Compilers (TechTarget, 2018).
+Interpreters and Compilers convert high-level programming languages into a computer's elemental language, known as machine code; however, there are several essential differences between Interpreters and Compilers (TechTarget, 2018; Programiz, n.d).

 The primary function of a __compiler__ is to create an executable program by translating a high-level programming language (source code) into a low-level programming language or machine code.
 An __interpreter__ can directly execute the instructions written in the high-level programming language without compiling or translating the programming language into machine code (Geeksforgeeks, 2022).
-Table-1 shows the difference between interpreters and compilers (Programiz, n.d).
+Table-1 shows the difference between interpreters and compilers (Smith, 2022) .

 <br>

+### Table-1: Difference between interpreters and compilers
 <img src="./images/T1A1_workbookQ5-table.jpg" width="1000" alt="Control-Flow flow chart showing three types of Flow Control in Python" height="1200">